If you’re purchasing a home, then you’re going to need a down payment.

 Low and No Down Payment Mortgages

-FHA Loans – FHA home loans require a low 3.5% down payment making them a very popular option.
-With a down payment this low you may not need to use your retirement account to afford the down payment.
+FHA Loans – FHA home loans require a low 3.5% down payment, making them a prevalent option.
+With a down payment this low, you may not need to use your retirement account to afford the down payment.

-VA Loans – If you’re a Veteran you could qualify for a VA home loan with no down payment.
+VA Loans – If you’re a Veteran, you could qualify for a VA home loan with no down payment.
 This is one of the greatest benefits offered to Vets in our Country.
-Not only do VA loans offer 100% financing, no mortgage insurance is required.
+Not only do VA loans provide 100% financing, but no mortgage insurance is required.

 Conventional 97 Loan – This type of conventional loan was created by Fannie Mae to compete with the low down payment Government-backed loans.
 As the name suggests, a conventional 97 loan offers a 3% down payment, allowing you to finance 97% of the purchase price.